Earth SciencesBack to guide home page.

 - Planet Earth: the Bigger Picture

 SupervisionsSupervision work is varied: essays, short answer questions, rock and fossil identification and description, and map exercises.
 Essays and short answer questions will look to cover recently lectured material to check understanding of concepts and to prepare for the written theory exam.
 Rock and fossil identification and description will prepare you for the practical exam and help put some theoretical knowledge into a more tangible context.
-Map exercises similarly prep for the practical exam and can help put theoretical knowledge into a wider context.
-In the supervisions themselves, you will often simply go over your work, some other exercises (e.g. more maps or more fossils) and any difficult topics in the lectures.
+Map exercises similarly prepare for the practical exam and can help put theoretical knowledge into a wider context.
+In the supervisions themselves, you will often simply go over your work, some other exercises (e.g. more maps or fossils) and any difficult topics in the lectures.

 PracticalsThe practicals are not assessed but it is worth staying there the whole time (you can leave when you want) and making sure you understand things as there is a practical exam at the end of the year.
 If you cannot come to your assigned slot for whatever reason, you may turn up to another one, but try to stick to your slot.
 Do not be scared if you find the first few weeks very confusing – there is a lot of new vocabulary and techniques to get used to, and you will definitely get more confident throughout the year.
 Ask the demonstrators if you do not understand anything!
 Many of them are PhD students or younger and so sympathise with whatever confusion you might be feeling.